How to Investigate Home Page Home | All Background Checks | Business Sign-up | Articles | Public Records | Be Your Own Detective PI Course

 Surly, demanding, overbearing, pushy individuals can expect treatment in kind from your subject's friends, neighbors, co-workers, employers, and landlords - and especially from those who are responsible for keeping and maintaining records.

-You may use what is called the gentle art of interviewing.
-Just by the tone of voice you can tell what mode you should shift into to talk with that person to get the information you need.
+What you are employing is called "the gentle art of interviewing."
+Just by the tone of voice you can tell what mode you should shift into to talk with the person to get the information you need.
 Sometimes it works, sometimes it doesn't.
 You may have to talk to somebody else

 Prepare!

-Whether you will interview in person or use the phone, fax - whatever: be prepared!
+Whether you will be interviewing in person or using the phone, be prepared!
 Learn as much as you can learn about your subject's personality, likes, dislikes, occupation, schooling, relationships, leisure activities, clubs, organizations, and interests.

 Knowledge is King

-Whether you are conducting a background check, an assets search, a relationship or a custody investigation, garner and organize all your data - important facts as well as seemingly mundane, trivial details.
+Whether you are conducting a background check, an assets search, a relationship or a custody investigation, garner and organize all your data, both the important facts, as well as seemingly mundane, trivial details.

 During an interview, you may feel yourself in somewhat of a defensive posture, attempting to justify the questions you are asking.
 The more information you possess, the better-equipped you will be to handle pointed rebuffs and piercing queries.